elusivecodes/fQuery/README.md

 **Add Class**

-Add a class or classes to each element.
+Add a class or classes to each node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `classes` is an array of classes, or a space seperated string of class names.

 ```javascript